Mikoyan MiG-AT: Design and development

 The design effort on the MiG-AT began when Soviet authorities looked to replace the country's ageing fleet of Aero L-29 and L-39 military trainer aircraft.
-The project competed with proposals from the design bureaux of Sukhoi, Myasishchev and Yakovlev; in 1992, the designs of the two former firms were eliminated, leaving the MiG-AT and Yak-130 as the sole contenders for a government contract.
+The project competed with proposals from the design bureaus of Sukhoi, Myasishchev and Yakovlev; in 1992, the designs of the two former firms were eliminated, leaving the MiG-AT and Yak-130 as the sole contenders for a government contract.
 Due to the dissolution of the Soviet Union in 1991 and the subsequent fall in defence spending, Mikoyan entered into collaboration with French firms Snecma/Turbomeca and Sextant Avionique (later Thales Avionics), who would provide the aircraft engines and avionics, respectively.

 Following the freezing of the MiG-AT's final design in early 1994, the Moscow Aircraft Production Association (MAPO) started fabricating the first prototype.
 The two companies, which would merge in 1995 to form MAPO-MiG, used their own funds for the construction of the aircraft.
 The first MiG-AT (81 White) was rolled out in May 1995, before it was transferred to Zhukovsky, where it made a short initial "hop" in early March 1996.
 Its official first flight, however, took place on 21 March 1996, when Roman Taskayev took the aircraft aloft for 45 minutes, accompanied by a MiG-29UB and an L-39 acting as chase planes.
 The aircraft reached a height of 4,000 ft and a speed of 400 km/h.
 The second prototype joined the flight test programme in October 1997; by then, the first aircraft had accumulated more than 200 test flights.
 Mikoyan had originally planned to conduct the test programme using three flying prototypes and a static aircraft and also to construct about fifteen additional aircraft for its joint international marketing effort with Snecma.

 The MiG-AT is more conventional than the competing Yak-130.
 It has a low-set, straight wing, engines mounted on either side of the fuselage and a mid-mounted tail.
 The first aircraft had avionics that had been jointly developed by Sextant Avionique and GosNIIAS that was derived from prior French software.
 The avionics system comprised multi-function liquid crystal displays, a head-up display and other navigation systems, some of which used commercial technology to shorten development time.
 The avionics systems, when working with the MiG-AT's fly-by-wire flight-control system, allowed the aircraft to adopt the characteristics of third- and fourth-generation jet fighters.
 The second prototype differed from the first in having Russian avionics and hardpoints for the carriage of armament.